 North Powys Wellbeing Programme

 Under the Powys Regional Partnership Board (PRPB) we are working together to take forward a once in a generation opportunity to transform services in north Powys.
-We have a high level of ambition to improve health and wellbeing services through a new model of care as set out in our Health and Care Strategy which was approved in April 2018.
+We have a high level of ambition to improve health and wellbeing services through a new model of care and wellbeing as set out in our Health and Care Strategy which was approved in April 2018.

 In May 2019, the PRPB received £2.5m of funding from the Welsh Government Transformation Fund to invest in new ways of delivering health and social care services within north Powys and support us in taking forward our ambitions.